Cradle 2 the Grave

+The film was released in the United States on February 28, 2003.
+Despite receiving generally negative critic reviews, it grossed $56 million worldwide, making it a modest success.

 Plot

-Anthony Fait and his crew of thieves attempt to steal diamonds for a Frenchman named Christophe, who serves as the middleman for a mysterious employer.
+Anthony Fait and his crew (Daria, Tommy, and Miles) of thieves attempt to steal diamonds for a Frenchman named Christophe, who serves as the middleman for a mysterious employer.
 When Fait contacts Christophe, a Taiwanese intelligence agent named Su intercepts the conversation and attempts to identify the criminals.

 While the crew gathers up as many diamonds as they can, including a bag of black diamonds, Agent Su calls Fait and demands that he and his crew leave the diamonds in the vault, warning him that the police are on the way.
 However, Fait ignores this warning, and the criminals attempt a daring escape past a SWAT team blockade.
-While Fait, and his crew members Daria and Tommy, all manage to escape, Agent Su captures Miles and recovers Miles' share of the diamonds.
+While Fait and his crew all manage to escape, Agent Su fights Miles and recovers Miles' share of the diamonds.
 Su is disappointed to find that Miles does not have the black diamonds though.
 Meanwhile, Fait asks his friend Archie to appraise the black diamonds he had stolen.
 Arriving at the San Francisco International Airport, Christophe's mysterious employer, Ling, is informed by his assistant Sona, that Christophe has been attacked and that Fait and his gang have taken the black diamonds.

 Later that night, Fait runs into Su.
 During this inadvertent meeting, Fait receives a phone call from Ling, who demands that Fait hand over the black diamonds.
 Fait refuses and is subsequently attacked by two of Ling's henchman.
 With Su's help, he defeats them and escapes.
 After the fight, Archie tells Fait that some gangsters came to his workshop and demanded the black diamonds as well.
 After some hesitation, Archie admits that he gave the stones to the gangsters to spare his own life.
 Fait also receives another call from Ling, who has kidnapped Fait's daughter, Vanessa, to persuade Fait to give up the diamonds.
 Now with a common enemy, Fait and Su team up to recover the diamonds from the gangsters and rescue Vanessa from Ling.